Visit your local library for these exciting titles from the NY Times Bestseller List!

 POPULARMMOS PRESENTS ENTER THE MINE by Pat and Jen from PopularMMOs.
 Illustrated by Dani Jones.
 (HarperCollins)

 Pat and Jen face a villain while trapped in an ore mine.

 A BEAUTIFUL DAY IN THE NEIGHBORHOOD by Fred Rogers.
 Illustrated by Luke Flowers.
 (Quirk)

 An illustrated treasury of 75 songs.

-DOG DIARIES by James Patterson with Steven Butler.
-Illustrated by Richard Watson. (jimmy patterson)
+by James Patterson and Chris Grabenstein.
+Illustrated by Anuki Lopez. (jimmy patterson)

 Young Adult Books (Hardcover) - Top 10

 THE HATE U GIVE by Angie Thomas.
 (Balzer + Bray)

 A 16-year-old girl sees a police officer kill her friend.

 FIVE FEET APART by Rachael Lippincott with Mikki Daughtry and Tobias Iaconis.
 (Simon & Schuster)